VisualOps/book/getting_started/dashboard.md

 #### Global
 ![](https://raw.githubusercontent.com/MadeiraCloud/docs-image/master/ide_dashboard_global.png)<br /><br />
-The global view is an overview of the costly AWS resources in all AWS regions<br />
+The global view is an overview of the costly cloud resources in all AWS regions<br />
 This view helps to quickly determine which resources are currently in use and will generate cost

 As you can see above: